Hosted by Supply Chain Board Member 3M

 Future of Women in AI: Advancing Technical Leadership and Impact

-Ilona Sroka, 3M (Moderator)
+Ilona Sroka, Global Logistics, Vice President at 3M (Moderator)

 An off‑the‑record discussion focused on the evolving intersection of AI, digital transformation, and leadership for women in supply chain.
 This closed‑door session moves beyond high‑level narratives to examine the real dynamics shaping career growth-building credibility in data‑driven environments, influencing decisions in tech‑enabled operations, and navigating visibility within increasingly algorithmic and automated organizations.
 Participants will hear insights from experienced technology and operations leaders and gain practical guidance on developing technical fluency, leading digital initiatives, and strengthening support for emerging talent across the enterprise.

-4:55 PM
+4:40 PM

 Adjourn